Baku305/PancakeSwap-react/pancakeswap/README.md

   <h3 align="center">PancakeSwap T.1</h3>

   <p align="center">
-    A reamake of PancakeSwap site by Team 1 of Fullstack 3 class in Develhope
+    A clone of PancakeSwap site by Team 1 of Fullstack 3 class in Develhope
     <br />
     <a href="https://github.com/Baku305/PancakeSwap-react/blob/feat/navbar/pancakeswap"><strong>Explore the docs »</strong></a>
     <br />